-You'll need at least 5 officials at all times.
-3 referees, a speaker, and a marshall.
+You'll always need at least 5 officials.
+3 referees, a speaker, and a marshal.
 You can find these by approaching the Local referees via the online directory.

-USA Weightlifting members can also take the Local Referee exam at any time for free and become a referee for the competition.
+USA Weightlifting members can also take the WSO Referee exam at any time for free and become a referee for the competition.
 The 3 referees in the chair must be certified at the local level or higher.